-From JPMA Toward Strengthening Drug Discovery Capabilities
+From JPMA Toward Enhancing Drug Discovery Capability

-As the global new drug trend diversifies toward new modalities in addition to small molecules, the absolute number of new drugs originating in Japan is on a downward trend, and the relative position of new drug creation is falling in rank.
+As the global new drug trend diversifies toward new modalities in addition to small molecules, the absolute number of new drugs originating in Japan is on a downward trend, and its relative position in new drug creation is declining in rank.
 While maintaining Japan's traditional strength in small molecule drug discovery, it is necessary to urgently strengthen drug discovery capabilities in new modalities.
 In drug discovery of new modalities, it is important to bring together a variety of domestic and foreign players, including academia and start-ups with seeds of innovative new drugs and outstanding knowledge and technologies, as well as contract research organizations (CROs) and contract manufacturing organizations (CMOs) that support clinical trials, manufacturing, and other activities.
 It is essential to build a "drug discovery ecosystem," an environment in which diverse technologies, knowledge, people, goods, and money are organically linked to form an ecosystem, so to speak, in which innovative new drugs are created and delivered to patients.
 We must work together with the relevant government agencies and various related organizations to build this drug discovery ecosystem.

 In the fiscal 2024 reform of the NHI drug price system, industry-wide efforts resulted in measures in the NHI drug price system to evaluate pharmaceutical innovations.
 On the other hand, the mid-year revision of NHI drug prices, which has been ongoing since FY2021, needs to be reviewed as it significantly hinders these activities to create innovation and ensure stable supply, and may lead to a decline in the quality of medical care, and will be discussed with the government and stakeholders.
 We will also oppose the expansion of the scope of the cost-effectiveness evaluation system, which is used to adjust the price of some new drugs, as it could significantly undermine the value of innovation.

-Japan Pharmaceutical Manufacturers Association
+Hiroaki Ueno, Chairman, Japan Pharmaceutical Manufacturers Association Japan Pharmaceutical Manufacturers Association

 Chairman Hiroaki Ueno